Dodotree/AdminScore/README.md

 Minimalistic Admin Panel for Symfony3, picks up your tables and related classes automatically.
 It will let you to see columns and foreign keys and back references.
-You will be able to run basic queries
+You will be able to run basic queries also

 <img src="https://github.com/Dodotree/AdminScore/blob/master/Capture.JPG?raw=true">